 Guardianships

-Usually pursued by grandparents, a person who obtains a guardianship is considered under the law to be the child’s parent, free to make almost all decisions regarding the child’s education, safety, and welfare.
+Usually pursued by grandparents, a person who obtains guardianship is considered, under the law, the child’s parent and is free to make almost all decisions regarding the child’s education, safety, and welfare.

 Registered Domestic Partnerships

-Registered Domestic Partnerships follow the laws regarding dissolutions between married couples, with some exceptions.
+Registered Domestic Partnerships follow the laws governing the dissolution of marriages, with some exceptions.